and-buk/Udacity-DRLND/p_lab-taxi/README.md

 As the environment has small state spaces we represent the optimal action-value function in table with one row for each state and one column for each action (Q-table).

-Using information about agent-envinronment interaction (states, actions and rewards) and presented below update rules we change Q-table values.
+Using information about agent-environment interaction (states, actions and rewards) and presented below update rules we change Q-table values.

 <p align="center">
   <img src="https://github.com/and-buk/reinforcement-learning/blob/master/p_lab-taxi/images/Sarsa.png" width="650">